Notre Dame Law School: Facilities

 Eck Hall was built in 2010.
 The $57-million, 85,000-square-foot building was connected to the original building through a suspended walkway that constitutes a common area.
 Eck includes both classrooms and faculty and administrative offices, as well as space for student services and activities.
 In addition to a 205-seat moot courtroom, the Patrick F. McCartan Courtroom, there are four lecture halls, five seminar rooms, and three skills training rooms available for classes and events.
 The construction of Eck and the connecting walkway to Biolchini also allowed for the creation of a new chapel dedicated to St. Thomas More.
 The building was named in honor of school graduate, benefactor, and advisor Frank E. Eck.

 The Law School also hosts a legal aid clinic in South Bend.

 Notable alumni

-Despite having smaller graduating classes than most of America's top law schools, Notre Dame's alumni roster includes a range of distinguished jurists, advocates, politicians, and business leaders.
+Notre Dame's alumni roster includes a range of distinguished jurists, advocates, politicians, and business leaders.